TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpFileFormatting/FileStructure.rst

 backslash and then the name of the subfolder of :file:`Classes/`, in which the file is located (if any).
-E.g. the file :file:`typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php` with the class :code:`ContentObjectRenderer` is in the namespace :php:`TYPO3\CMS\Frontend\ContentObject`.
+E.g. the file :file:`typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php` with the class :php:`ContentObjectRenderer` is in the namespace :php:`TYPO3\CMS\Frontend\ContentObject`.

-:code:`use` statements can be added to this section.
+:php:`use` statements can be added to this section.

 Copyright notice
 """"""""""""""""